-an acceptable person, especially a diplomatic representative acceptable to the government to which he or she is accredited.
+an acceptable person, especially a diplomatic representative acceptable to the government to which they are accredited.: Compare persona non grata.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 British Dictionary definitions for persona grata

 an acceptable person, esp a diplomat acceptable to the government of the country to which he or she is sent

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012